SQL Server Monitoring – Installation

 @enableIndexPhysical1Index physical

-@enableIndexUsage1Index usage
+@enableIndexUsage1Index configuration

 @enableInstanceState1Instance configuration